-The Board has a People, Remuneration and Culture Committee which has replaced the previous Corporate Governance, Nomination and Remuneration Committee.
+The Board has a People, Remuneration and Culture Committee.
 The members of the Committee are the independent Non-executive Directors.
 The names of the members of the Committee and their attendances at meetings of the Committee appear in the Directors' Report.
-The People, Remuneration and Culture Committee ensures that talent management and development frameworks and strategies are in place for the Chief Executive, Managing Director - Hosting Group, Group Executives and other employees identified to be in critical roles from time to time.
+The People, Remuneration and Culture Committee ensures that talent management and development frameworks and strategies are in place for the Chief Executive, Managing Director Hosting, Group Executives and other employees identified to be in critical roles from time to time.